 After college, she began teaching again and further educating herself at Finsbury Technical College where she met her future husband Prof William Edward Ayrton an English Physicist and Electrical Engineer.
 They were married on 6th May 1885.
-For a while after college and her marriage Hertha dedicated herself to domestic tasks but in 1891 Barbara Leigh Smith Bodichon (friend, mentor and one of the founders of Girton College) left her a legacy so she could get help with the housekeeping.
+For a while after college and during her marriage, Hertha dedicated herself to domestic tasks but in 1891 Barbara Leigh Smith Bodichon (friend, mentor and one of the founders of Girton College) left her a legacy so she could get help with the housekeeping.

 Having said this in 1888 Hertha gave a series of lectures for women on electricity.
 The Electric Arc – in the mid to late 1890s, the arc lamp to light the streets hissed a lot and often cut out meaning it worked inconsistently.
 Hertha discovered a way for things to flow more effectively by excluding air from the arc.